yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 |Create| `auth/tab` | reference code, auth redirect pages and a `README.md` file will be generated in this path for a tab project. |
 |Create| `auth/bot` | reference code, auth redirect pages and a `README.md` file will be generated in this path for a bot project. |

+> Please note this by adding SSO, Teams Toolkit won't change anything in the cloud until you trigger local debug or provision.
+You also need to update your code to ensure SSO works in your project.

 <p align="right"><a href="#Add-single-sign-on">back to top</a></p>

 ## What you need to do after triggering 'Add SSO' command